Oregon’s Others is a finalist for the Oregon Book Awards Frances Fuller Victor Award for General Nonfiction. The award ceremony will be held April 28.

 Oregon’s Others: Gender, Civil Liberties, and the Surveillance State in the Early Twentieth Century is now available from the University of Washington Press.

 “How safe are our civil rights today?
 What can we learn from those whose liberties have been challenged?
 Kim Jensen’s scrutiny of Oregon’s past exclusionary policies brings caution for our own roles as citizens.
-Her deep inquiry into those who challenged policies discriminating against gender, race, ethnicity, and ability highlights our need to be vigilant against continual challenges of ‘we’ versus ‘they.'”
+Her deep inquiry into those who challenged policies discriminating against gender, race, ethnicity, and ability highlights our need to be vigilant against continual challenges of ‘we’ versus ‘they.'” — Linda Tamura, author of Nisei Soldiers Break Their Silence: Coming Home to Hood River

 “Kimberly Jensen’s exceptional contribution to American gender history deconstructs the chilling connections between the success of woman suffrage in Oregon in 1912 and the shocking attacks on civil rights, particularly of women, in the state during World War I and the white-supremacist 1920s.
 The targets were the most vulnerable—sex workers, foreign nationals, wards of the state, gender nonconformists, and other ‘undesirables.’
-Yet through these people’s tragic stories, including their resistance, Jensen offers hope for the nation.”
+Yet through these people’s tragic stories, including their resistance, Jensen offers hope for the nation.” — Peter Boag, author of Pioneering Death: The Violence of Boyhood in Turn-of-the-Century Oregon

-“Makes a significant contribution to scholarship on gendered citizenship and relationships of liberty and policing in the early twentieth century through its thorough examination of these issues from various angles in a state that was at the forefront of surveillance in that era.”
+“Makes a significant contribution to scholarship on gendered citizenship and relationships of liberty and policing in the early twentieth century through its thorough examination of these issues from various angles in a state that was at the forefront of surveillance in that era.” — Cynthia Prescott, author of Pioneer Mother Monuments: Constructing Cultural Memory

 Oregon’s Doctor to the World: Esther Pohl Lovejoy and a Life in Activism (University of Washington Press, 2012)